DerHealsmann/fxgl-cards/README.md

 -[ ] write logic for simple AI opponents
 -[ ] create animations for AI moves
 -[ ] main menu (set up using scenes)

+## Notes:
+### Architecture
+- Model() -> defines what the thing is initially
+- Component(Model) -> store the state of the thing
+- View(Component) -> display the state of the thing

+ Create bindings between the properties in the component and the properties in the view to ensure the view stays in sync with the game state.